brotherhoodMonk/gyan/js.md

 *** https://www.freecodecamp.org/news/js-type-coercion-explained-27ba3d9a2839/

 Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).
 Any type, be it primitive or an object, is a valid subject for type coercion.
  To recall, primitives are: number, string, boolean, null, undefined + Symbol (added in ES6).
 Implicit vs. explicit coercion

 Type coercion can be explicit and implicit.

-When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value), it’s called explicit type coercion (or type casting).
+When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value), it’s called explicit type coercion or type casting.

 Since JavaScript is a weakly-typed language, values can also be converted between different types automatically, and it is called implicit type coercion.
 It usually happens when you apply operators to values of different types, like

 String conversion
 String(123) // explicit